You Deserve to Be Free From Pain in Every Moment of Your Beautiful Life

 In addition to at-home self-care practices like journaling, making time for bodywork therapy such as massage, reiki, or craniosacral therapy can be an important step in allowing the body to come back to a state of homeostasis.
 Homeostasis is the state of peace and balance within the internal environment, a state the body is always trying hard to create for itself.

 When stress and trauma are stored in the body, it works so hard to try and balance itself, creating a host of other issues such as inflammation, chronic pain, fatigue, digestive issues and many more.
 Incorporating bodywork therapies allow the parasympathetic nervous system to relax and create a more conducive internal environment for everything to come back into balance.

 The theme of homeostasis is a helpful tool in understanding where our body and mind want to exist at all times – in a state of balance, openness, where all processes can function fully and to their highest expression.
 There are many natural products that are easily accessible that can support you in this endeavor: aromatherapy, flower essences, CBD and hemp flower, and herbal teas.

 You can find coloring books that are meant to reduce anxiety, guided journals that lead you through positive affirmation meditations, and apps to help you achieve restful sleep.
-Filling your diet with fresh, minimally-processed foods can make a huge impact as well, and many people who are in the process of healing from trauma have found that an anti-inflammatory diet helps them self-regulate with greater clarity.
+Filling your diet with fresh, minimally-processed foods can make a huge impact as well.

 Embodiment practices are extremely empowering for those who have experienced trauma because the fight-or-flight responses and defense mechanisms of the body and mind engage when we are in danger, and ongoing trauma can stop them from rebalancing themselves.
 Anything that gets you in touch with your five senses can be very beneficial, including breathing practices, yoga, running, and many more.